seekaddo/euro-million-data/README.md

 Just for fun.

 REST API Server will be hosted on Heroku with DynamoDB support.
+For more infomation about the DynamoDB Java API, checkout the JavaDoc [here](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/overview-summary.html)

 Nothing here at the moment to test.
 Still under development.
 Extracting raw data from https://www.euro-millions.com/results-archive-2018